pan-roy/pan-roy.github.io/_posts/2024-03-27-transactions-api.md

 Cell C = ((({Cell B} / 60) / 60) / 24) + date(1970, 1, 1)
 ```
-Cell C in the formulas above will give you the desired date - note that you need to set the cell format to "Short Date" or any other date formats.
+Cell C in the formulas above will give you the desired date - note that you need to set the cell format to "Short Date" or other date formats.

 ![csv output](assets/transactions/transactions4.png)